 If you're going to be spending Thanksgiving in the city, you'll have lots of options for activities, shows to catch, delicious meals, and attractions that will still be open.
 One of my favorite things to do on Turkey Day in San Francisco is to take a cruise on the bay for an afternoon buffet or sunset appetizers.

-You could also head to the theater to watch a Broadway musical, a Cirque du Soleil show, or an SF Opera performance.
+You could also head to the theater to watch a Broadway musical, a concert, or an SF Opera performance.
 Follow the link below to see a full list.

 Spend an extra special Christmas Eve and Day in San Francisco by attending a holiday performance of the The Nutcracker by the SF Ballet, Disney's Aladdin musical, or others.